 Seventy-two percent of the teens reported feeling happy on social media, 68.5 percent amused, 59.3 percent closer to friends, and 57.8 percent interested in the experience.
 Only 6.7 percent reported feeling upset, 7.9 percent irritated, 10.2 percent anxious, 16.9 percent jealous, and 15.3 percent left out.
 And 70 percent of the teens described their general experiences on social media using only the positive descriptors.

 Excerpted from “The Ups and Downs of Social Media” in the Harvard Graduate School of Education‘s newsletter, Usable Knowledge.
-Read the full article into learn more about the findings and how parents and families can help their teens navigate social media experiences.
+Read the full article to learn more about the findings and how parents and families can help their teens navigate social media experiences.

 Source: Harvard Graduate School of Education: Usable Knowledge | The Ups and Downs of Social Media, https://www.gse.harvard.edu/news/uk/18/05/ups-and-downs-social-media | © 2018